Panic attacks landed me in the ER 3 times due to perimenopause hormone drops and a slew of nasty medications multiple doctors prescribed.

 How do hormones affect panic attacks

 Fluctuations of hormones like estrogen can affect anxiety in general but generally not panic attacks or panic disorder.
+In men's brains, testosterone is converted to estrogen via aromatase!

 There is, however, another hormone called orexin.